Riding a bike and walking

 Our goal is to create safer routes to more places, so more people can get around Merri-bek safely by bike.
 We hope that by creating a safer bicycle network to more places, more people will ride more often.

-Earlier this year we published a 10 year plan (PDF) to improve our bicycle network.
-Each year in summer we update the plan.
+In June 2022 we published a 10 year plan (PDF) to improve our bicycle network.

 Data